 Traditional techniques for gauging a laser’s power require using an apparatus to absorb all the energy from the beam as heat; measuring the temperature change allows researchers to calculate the laser’s power.
 But with very high laser powers, this conventional method becomes tricky to implement.
 If the instrument is not properly cooled, it could be destroyed by the laser beam that it is supposed to measure.

 Instead of acting as a heat sink, the new device works by measuring the pressure of the laser light itself.

 Light has no mass, but it does have momentum, which allows it to produce a small amount of force, or “radiation pressure,” when it strikes an object.
-For example, a 100-kilowatt laser beam has a small but noticeable force – the equivalent weight of about 330 milligrams (mg, thousandths of a gram), approximately the weight of a few grains of coarse sand.
+For example, a 100-kilowatt laser beam has a small but noticeable force – the equivalent weight of about 68 milligrams (mg, thousandths of a gram), approximately the weight of two staples.